HIJaXAnonymous/HIJaX/README.md

 * cd to `conala-baseline`
 * Run ``pip install --user -r requirements.txt``
 * Run ``cd ..``
-* To extract and pre-process the dataset run the following in UNCC-CoNaLa's home directory: ``bash conala-baseline/test_split.sh``
+* To extract and pre-process the dataset run the following in the home directory: ``bash conala-baseline/test_split.sh``
   * **Note** - it will take a few minutes to complete.
 * Create a folder in your home directory using the following command `mkdir ~/results_archive/`
 ### Step 4: Test Run